Best Summer Programs in Phoenix – 2026

 Arizona high school students interested in healthcare careers have access to Med-Start, a University of Arizona summer enrichment program.
 During the program, students attend lectures, tour healthcare and research facilities, and engage in hands-on lab experiences.
 Additionally, they take coursework in English, math, and chemistry.
 Most importantly, students investigate myriad career opportunities within the health professions.

-Since these are residential Phoenix summer programs, students live in dorms and participate in scheduled activities.
+Since this is a residential Phoenix summer programs, students live in dorms and participate in scheduled activities.
 To apply, students need to complete an online application, submit two recommendations, and send a transcript.
 They’ll also need to provide a record of their extracurricular activities and have at least a 3.0 GPA.

 4) University of Arizona Summer Programs